 “Once your hair was washed, that’s when the trouble started”

-So thank heavens for the Paks, Catwalks, and all of the excellent places that Thandie mentions in her post here for supplying women of colour with the products and the tools to take care of their precious hair and skin.
+So thank heavens for the Paks, Catwalks, and all of the excellent places that Thandie mentions in her post here for supplying women of color with the products and the tools to take care of their precious hair and skin.

-Thank You Nicola St Louis!
+Thank You, Nicola St Louis!

 And thanks to Jackie Dixon for the fabulous photography.